finnjames/vivado-instructions/README.md

 Go to this URL: https://www.xilinx.com/support/download.html

-Download the Xilinx Unified Installer 2021.x: Windows Self Extracting Web Installer (EXE).
+Under Vivado ML Edition, download the Xilinx Unified Installer 2021.x: Windows Self Extracting Web Installer (EXE).

 ### Step 2: Install Vivado

 Open the installer.
-Select _Vivado HL WebPACK_.
+Select _Vivado ML Standard_.

 On the next screen, under Devices, the only box that needs to be checked is _Artix-7_ (under _7 series_).
 To save disk space, you may uncheck _SoCs_ and _UltraScale_ since we do not need them.
 On the following screens, use the default options.